w3f/w3f-education/docs/Rust/section7/closures.md

 description: Learn how to use function closures.
 ---

-Closures are one of Rust's functional programming-esque features that provide the ability to create **anonymous functions**.
+Closures are one of Rust's functional programming-esque features that can create **anonymous functions**.
 Closures, like functions, execute blocks of logic within.
-They are fundementelly different in how they operate and handle ownership.
+They are fundamentally different in how they operate and handle ownership.

 They may even be used as a return type, as shown in examples such as `unwrap_or_else()`: